vekatze/neut/book/src/overview.md

 I believe the last one is particularly interesting, as it means Neut found memory predictability *inside* the usual λ-calculus.

+(Note: I'm rewriting this whole book to make it up-to-date.
+ETA: before April 2024)

 ## How Does it Basically Look Like?

 Like below: